An event manager’s guide to corporate event planning

 4. Be a problem-solving maestro

 OK, we're not going to sugarcoat this.
 Things go wrong at events.
 All.
 The.
 Time.
 From last-minute cancelations to mix-ups with orders to changing health restrictions, organizing an event is very rarely smooth sailing.
 Especially on the day of the event when a thousand unforeseen problems inevitably crop up.
 You can't measure event success based on how easy your management experience has been because a huge part of planning events is overcoming obstacles that come your way.
-That's why it's so important for events managers to keep a cool head and react well under pressure.
+That's why it's so important for event managers to keep a cool head and react well under pressure.
 To be a good events planner, you need to have a "give me a problem" attitude, rather than a "give me a solution" attitude.

 5. Love marcomms and everything that comes with it